peco/peco/README.md

 **Note:** In inline mode, peco sets the environment variable `TCELL_ALTSCREEN=disable` to prevent tcell from using the alternate screen buffer, and restores the original value on exit.
 If peco is killed abnormally (e.g. `SIGKILL`), you may need to unset this variable manually: `unset TCELL_ALTSCREEN`.

+### --mouse

+Enables terminal mouse reporting so you can bind mouse buttons (`MouseLeft`, `MouseMiddle`, `MouseRight`) to actions in your `Keymap`.

+Mouse reporting is disabled by default because it prevents the terminal's own text selection (for example, select-and-copy in iTerm2 is blocked while mouse reporting is on).
+This flag is equivalent to setting `"Mouse": true` in the config file; the two are OR'd together, so either one enables it.

 # Configuration File

 peco by default consults a few locations for the config files.